 - 1.1.
 This policy describes the nature of assessment in NMITE's credit bearing programmes and the Foundation Year.
-It is derived from the need to articulate the assessment standards that can be expected by students, and how NMITE meet its obligations for standards and quality as described by external bodies, in particular the UK Quality Code for Higher Education, QAA Subject benchmarks, and the Framework for Higher Education Qualifications (FHEQ). - 1.2.
-This policy should be read in conjunction with the following: - i.
+It articulates the assessment standards that can be expected by students, and how NMITE meet its obligations for standards and quality as described by external bodies, in particular the UK Quality Code for Higher Education, QAA Subject benchmarks, and the Framework for Higher Education Qualifications (FHEQ). - 1.2.
+This policy should be read in conjunction with the following documents: - i.
 NMITE's General Regulations for First Degrees - ii.
 Relevant Programme Regulations